While ‘Barbie’ bonanza continues at the box office, ‘Oppenheimer’ holds No. 2 spot

 “Talk to Me,” the A24 supernatural horror film, fared better.
 It debuted with $10 million.
 The film, directed by Australian filmmakers Danny and Michael Philippou and starring Sophie Wilde, was a midnight premiere at the Sundance Film Festival in January and received terrific reviews from critics (95% fresh on Rotten Tomatoes).
 It was made for a modest $4.5 million.

-Instead, the sleeper hit “Sound of Freedom” has been the best performing non-“Barbenheimer” release in theaters.
+Instead, the sleeper hit “Sound of Freedom” has been theaters’ best-performing non-“Barbenheimer” release.
 The Angel Studios’ release, which is counting crowdfunding pay-it-forward sales in its box office totals, made $12.4 million in its fourth weekend, bringing its haul thus far to nearly $150 million.

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.